Fate of the Space Shuttles

 Around 20 museums had made a bid for a shuttle but the idea was to locate them across the breadth of the United States to give everyone a chance to see one.
 Other space shuttle related artefacts have been distributed amongst a number of other museums throughout to United States.

-Discovery completed its last mission (STS-133) and was de-commissioned in readiness for its move to Washington.
+Discovery completed its last mission (STS-133) in March and was de-commissioned in readiness for its move to Washington.

-Endeavour made its final mission (STS-134) and was decommissioned upon return to Earth before heading to the West Coast.
+Endeavour made its final mission (STS-134) in May and was decommissioned upon return to Earth before heading to the West Coast.

-Atlantis then flew the last ever shuttle mission (STS-135) without any rescue backup shuttle before returning to the Kennedy Space Center for the final time, marking the end of a 30 year programme to fly astronauts to the International Space Station.
+Atlantis then flew the last ever shuttle mission (STS-135) in July without any rescue backup shuttle before returning to the Kennedy Space Center for the final time, marking the end of a 30 year programme to fly astronauts to the International Space Station (ISS).